KerorinNorthFox/osu-framework-wiki-ja/Setting-Up-Compiled-Resource-Stores.md

 ## Adding your resources library to the Resource Store

-By default, your resources will compile a dll with your project name and copied into your output directory.
+By default, your resources will be compiled into a dll with your project name and copied into your output directory.
 This is convenient for our purposes, as all we need to do now is add a DllResourceStore to it using Resources.AddStore in our BackgroundDependencyLoader method inside of our game class.
 ```
 [BackgroundDependencyLoader]
 private void load()